The 2024 Buyer’s Guide to Water Filtration

 Buying

-The advantages and disadvantages of either option should be weighed carefully before you decide to rent or buy a water treatment system.
+The advantages and disadvantages of either option should be weighed carefully before you decide to rent or buy a water filtration system.
 Enercare’s water treatment hub offers detailed information on your renting and purchasing options.

-Common Problems with Water Treatment Systems
+Common Problems with Water Filtration Systems

 Dirty Filters

-Dirty filters are often behind most problems encountered with water treatment systems.
+Dirty filters are often behind most problems encountered with water filtration systems.
 Filters become less effective over time and may allow contaminants to re-enter your water supply.
 To keep your system running efficiently, it’s important to replace your filters regularly.

-• Pre-sediment filters usually need to be replaced every six months.
+- Pre-sediment filters usually need to be replaced every six months.
 Some come with built-in indicators that will alert you when replacement is necessary.

-• Carbon filters, water softeners and UV filters do not have replaceable filter elements.
+- Carbon filters, water softeners and UV filters do not have replaceable filter elements.
 These systems need to be maintained regularly to ensure optimal water filtration.

 If you notice a bad taste, change in colour or sudden drop in water pressure, you might need to change your filter.
 The number of contaminants that need filtration, above-average water consumption and hard water can shorten the lifespan of your filter.